For shops where engineering comes first.

 A custom BOM per order

-Build the bill of materials for each engineered item — no forcing a one-off into a catalogue product that does not exist.
+Build the bill of materials for each engineered item directly — no inventing a one-off product in the item master just to make a BOM exist.

-Track every drawing revision and customer sign-off; the approved version drives the QC inspections downstream.
+Track every drawing revision and customer sign-off.
+Fabrication works to the approved version, and that same version drives the QC inspections downstream.

 Actual-vs-estimate costing

-Because everything is tagged to the project, you can compare what the order was quoted at against what it actually cost.
+Every cost is tagged to the project, so you can compare what an engineered order was quoted at against what it truly cost — and price the next one better.

 FAQ